timehuddle-com/timehuddle.com/packages/app-store/dailyvideo/DESCRIPTION.md

 - **Recordings require a team plan**

-Cal Video is the in-house web-based video conferencing platform powered by Daily.co, which is minimalistic and lightweight, but has most of the features you need.
+Timehuddle Video is the in-house web-based video conferencing platform powered by Daily.co, which is minimalistic and lightweight, but has most of the features you need.